FAQ: Physical Therapy

 How do I make an appointment?

-To make an appointment at one of the SCOI physical therapy facilities, please call the number listed on the locations pages (Van Nuys, Bakersfield, Valencia, Thousand Oaks, or Simi Valley), under "Physical Therapy."
+To make an appointment at one of the Southern California Orthopedic Institute physical therapy facilities, please call the number listed on the locations pages (Van Nuys, Bakersfield, Valencia, Simi Valley, or Westlake) under "Physical Therapy."
 You can also look at your appointment details or cancel your appointment through MyChart.